bytespider/Meross/README.md

 [MRS Scan Event Callback]: Scan Done! cmd id 0xd8 -- 0x0 seq 0x3b
 ```
 Performs a WIFI scan.
 Interesting that this can be done from the device.
-Perhaps it was inteneded that the App wasnt the only way to configure the device, maybe some page on the built in webserver?
+This tells the app what AP's are available near by to that it could connect to.
+This makes sense as the location of the device may not be the same as the App.

 ```